Vargodl/DVwords-WeekenStrung/README.md

 April 9

-6:36 am  I am risen!
+6:36 am:  I am risen!
 Happy Oyster.
 Khristos voskrese!

+When Lilacs Last in the Dooryard Bloom’d (BY WALT WHITMAN)...with a 'desequenced' title like that, you can see how he was a contemporary of Joyce

 April 8

-Malefemnism, con/tra/ception, the lowerarchy and Catholicism in context
+to be elaborated on over the next few days: Malefemnism, con/tra/ception, the lowerarchy and Catholicism in context

+More on mom:
+1. although they weren't called such at the time, mom's "love languages" were service, deprivation and sacrifice
+2. her main nutrition group was caffeinated beverages: hot lipton (or cheaper) teabag tea in the morning and one  16 oz bottle of pop at a time  which she had us buy from from Wiltz, local store, to which we would walk for her, usually alone.

+"Sinned by Dev'lish"© Dennis Vargo, 2023.

 April 7